Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

-It is crucial to study the effects of external factors while designing lateral controllers for AVs as they significantly degrade the path-tracking performance.
-These disturbances can arise from wind gusts, external forces, and varying road friction.
+It is crucial to study the effects of external factors while designing lateral controllers for AVs.
+These factors can arise from wind gusts, external forces, and varying road friction in the form of disturbances and uncertainties and have the potential to degrade the desired path-tracking performance of the vehicle.

 The effectiveness of the Stanley-EMRAN controller has been verified by applying a constant external lateral force of 1500 N on the vehicle.
-The tracking errors are shown in Fig. \ref{Fig. track_err_10}.
+The tracking errors are shown in Fig.~\ref{f-e91ce3816230}.
 Initially, EMRAN starts by learning to approximate the nonlinearities due to the disturbance.
 During this period, the lateral errors ($e_y $) are greater compared to Stanley.
-It is indicative that once the learning and adaptation process is complete ($t > 4 $ s), the proposed controller significantly reduces both the peaks of lateral and heading errors.
-Due to the bounded nature of the control input as described in Eq. (\ref{Eq. bound_control}), the steady-state errors cannot be completely eliminated for all the cases.
-The bounded input to the AV ensures that the vehicle can follow the desired response set as closely as possible without losing its yaw stability.
-The quantitative results of the controllers are presented in Table \ref{tab:lat_err_dis}.
+It is indicative that once the learning and adaptation process is complete ($t > 4 $ s), the EMRAN-aided Stanley controller outperforms the conventional Stanley method and significantly reduces both the peaks of lateral and heading errors.
+Due to the bounded nature of the control input as described in (\ref{dfg-a59c7f5841b4}), the steady-state errors cannot be completely eliminated for all the cases.
+The bounded input ensures that the vehicle can follow the desired response set as closely as possible without losing its yaw stability.
+The quantitative results of the controllers are presented in Table~\ref{tw-8d703b80c8f2}.
 The robustness of Stanley-EMRAN to external disturbances is apparent, as it decreases $e_{y_{max}} $ by 60.8\% and $e_{\psi_{max}} $ by 32.97\%.
-Moreover, the results of the coupled state considering the longitudinal and lateral dynamics suggest that the PID-EMRAN and Stanley-EMRAN* controllers work coherently in rejecting the effects of the external force.
-It is also to be noted that the external force is constantly applied throughout the simulation, unlike the investigation in \cite{9067077}.
-The neuron history graph is shown in Fig. \ref{Fig. neu_prof_10_dis}.
-The controller requires more control effort to mitigate the effect of the disturbance on the AV and, hence, greater number of hidden neurons during the steady-state operation.
-Furthermore, smaller peaks are observed for this case since EMRAN has already learned the inverse lateral dynamics from the no disturbance test case.
+Moreover, the results of the coupled system suggest that both the EMRAN-aided PID and Stanley controllers work coherently in rejecting the effects of the external force.